 Prepare yourselves for what’s coming, and talk to each other about what a typical Christmas with the family is like; the way your mum and your partner’s mum do things will probably be different.

 Take a moment to call or send each other’s parents an email to see if they need help with the big day.
 Both your parents and the in-laws will appreciate the gesture and by communicating and working together, stronger ties can be built between families.

 Dealing with the kids

 For the majority of kids, Christmas is about one thing, and one thing only: presents.

 However, the anticipation that builds up to the ceremonial unwrapping on Christmas morning can lead to tears and tantrums.

 Try and spread gift-giving across the day.
 After the presents have been opened and they’ve had a chance to play with everything, kids can get bored, irritable and start causing mischief.
-By withholding gifts and handing them out throughout the day, you can keep the excitement going and, hopefully, ensure good behaviour.
+By withholding gifts and handing them out throughout the day, you can keep the excitement going and, hopefully, ensure good behavior.

 When the kids do misbehave, it’s unfair for you or your partner to be left to do the disciplining alone.
-Neither of you want to look like Scrooge.
-Show a united front and discuss with one another how you plan on dealing with bad behaviour in advance so that no irrational decisions are made.
+Neither of you wants to look like Scrooge.
+Show a united front and discuss with one another how you plan on dealing with bad behavior in advance so that no irrational decisions are made.
 The last thing you want to do is have your kids grounded on Christmas day.